In the previous episode of the Capital Markets Union series, we explained what this European program consists of and what its main objectives are.

 What has held back the development of an alternative European financial market to date?

 One of the main reasons that has limited the creation of a European alternative finance market to date is the presence of different regulatory regimes within the European Union.
 ELTIF funds solve this critical aspect and their international operability is a key factor for October expansion.
-It is precisely for this reason that we have decided to establish our 2nd ELTIF, subscribed by institutional investors such as the European Investment Bank, under this form.
+It is precisely for this reason that we have decided to establish our 2nd ELTIF, subscribed by institutional investors such as under this form.

 Thanks to ELTIF funds, lending platforms will finally be able to operate on an international scale and European companies will have the opportunity to access new financial resources from multiple countries at once.
 These instruments allows a simpler circulation of capital in a unique market where investors and players (investment companies, fund managers, alternative finance platforms, etc.) can meet.